fancymithun/system_design/README.md

 * [System design interview questions, **with solutions**](#System-design-interview-questions-with-solutions)
 * [Object-oriented design interview questions, **with solutions**](#object-oriented-design-interview-questions-with-solutions)
 * [Additional system design interview questions](#additional-system-design-interview-questions)

+<strong>Gist of system design topics</strong>

+If you want to explore more on each topics, click on links which are dumped below.